 If you are wondering how to grow a European chestnut, keep in mind that these trees are also susceptible to chestnut blight.
 Many of the European chestnut trees cultivated in America died from the blight too.
 The wet summers in Europe make the blight less deadly.

 If you decide to start growing sweet chestnut despite the risk of blight, be sure you live in the right climate.
 The trees grow best in U.S. Department of Agriculture plant hardiness zones 5 through 7.
-They can shoot up 36 inches (.9 m) in one year and live to 150 years.
+They can shoot up 36 inches (1 m.) in one year and live up to 150 years.